jskov/kb/docs/silverblue/copr/index.md

 See the offical [documentation](https://docs.pagure.org/copr.copr/user_documentation.html)

->[!Note]
+!!!
+Note

->This works fine.
+    This works fine.
 But only makes sense for packages with multiple clients.
->My custom iot packages are only used by me, so I prefer to just keep the RPMs locally installed.
+    My custom iot packages are only used by me, so I prefer to just keep the RPMs locally installed.
->I still build with Tito, but just the [Tagged Build](#tagged-build).
+    I still build with Tito, but just the [Tagged Build](#tagged-build).

 ## Setup